United Way partner under investigation

 “We are the ones who notified the police as soon as we knew there was an inkling of a problem,” said Youngblood.
 “We are cooperating fully with with their investigation.”

 According to the Nelson, that has involved detectives pouring over documents and affadavits from as far back as 2009.

-The police report states that at least three credit cards taken from Troup Bell were in Alfreda Hyman-Edmondson’s name, a former director of Troup Bell.
+The police report states that at least three credit cards seized from Troup Bell by police as part of their investigation were in Alfreda Hyman-Edmondson’s name, a former director of Troup Bell.
 Another card was issued to Platinum Essentials, an event and catering service in LaGrange that is owned by Hyman-Edmondson.

 LPD detectives are focusing their investigation into Troup Bell on a time when Hyman-Edmondson was the director, but Nelson emphasized that does not mean the investigation is solely focused on her, nor is she a suspect in the thefts at this time.

 Nelson said police are reviewing all financial records, talking with all employees associated with the organization and clients who may have received services from Troup Bell.

 Nelson said as of right now, police have no idea if a theft occurred or how much money could have been taken from the program.

 He also stated the investigation is solely focused on Troup Bell, and not the United Way agency as a whole.

 According to Youngblood, Troup Bell is not entirely funded by the United Way, but is a partner program that the agency helps to find funding.